-At Norbreck Primary Academy our curriculum builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key StageThe curriculum incorporates the statutory requirements of the National Curriculum 2014 in relation to English, Mathematics, Science, Information Communication Technology, and the Foundation Subjects.
-Modern foreign languages are also taught in Key Stage 2 and French is our chosen language.
+At Norbreck Primary Academy our curriculum builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key StageThe curriculum incorporates the statutory requirements of the National Curriculum 2014 in relation to English, Mathematics, Science, Computing, and the Foundation Subjects.
+Latin is also taught in Key Stage 2 .

 Through assemblies and in-class teaching, children learn about the fundamental British values as part of our social, moral, spiritual and cultural curriculum.

 Children are taught through integrated topic work and cross-curricular themes as well as specific subject lessons.
 A high standard of achievement is expected in all subjects.
 It is appreciated, however, that some children experience learning difficulties and, wherever possible, additional support is given.
 Some children will be identified as having Special Educational Needs and Disabilities (SEND) and, in partnership with parents, work with members of the Special Needs Team.